 Conversations Around the Water Table is a six-part interview and blog series led by the Project Blue Thumb team.
 They reached out to thirteen multi-stakeholder practitioners to hear their thoughts about the future of water in Alberta and potential directions.

-The series features our own Shannon Frank and Sofie Forsström:
+The series on the Alberta Water Portal Society site features our own Shannon Frank and Sofie Forsström:

 Part Two: New Water Paradigms